 Accordingly, Hon’ble HC permitted filing or rectification of TRAN-01 by 30 th November, 2019.
 Respondents may verify genuineness of claim of Petitioners but nobody shall be denied to carry forward legitimate claim of CENVAT/ITC on the ground of non-filing of TRAN-1

-- As per Section 140 of Central Goods and Service Tax Act, 2017 (“CGST Act, 2017), petitioner was allowed to carry forward unutilized Input Tax credit as on 30.06.2017 subject to fulfillment of conditions specified.
+- As per Section 140 of Central Goods and Service Tax Act, 2017 (“CGST Act, 2017), the petitioner was allowed to carry forward unutilized Input Tax credit as of 30.06.2017 subject to fulfillment of conditions specified.

 - Section 140 does not provide for any time limit for availing credit.
-However, as per Rule 117 of CGST Rules, 2017, petitioner was required to file form GST TRAN-01 within 90 days from 01.07.2017 for the purpose of carry forward of unutilized ITC.
+However, as per Rule 117 of CGST Rules, 2017, the petitioner was required to file form GST TRAN-01 within 90 days from 01.07.2017 for the purpose of carrying forward of unutilized ITC.

 - As per Rule 120A of CGST Rule, 2017, registered person may submit revise GST TRAN-01 once within time period given under Rule 117.

 - In the given case, due to some or the other reasons, petitioner failed to file GST TRAN-01 or filed incorrect GST TRAN-01 by the above mentioned due dates.